-The six-day programme “House of BMW: In residence Mike Meiré – Tales from a Neo Collective Future” is made up of installations, performances, workshops and discussion formats, with art director, designer, curator and artist Mike Meiré taking the artistic lead.
+“House of BMW: In residence Mike Meiré – Tales from a Neo Collective Future” is the name of the six-day programme made up of installations, performances, workshops and discussion formats – with art director, designer, curator and artist Mike Meiré taking the artistic lead.

 “The House of BMW is an ideal location for this interdisciplinary project,” explains Massimiliano Di Silvestre, President and CEO of BMW Italy.
 “Here, technology, design, beauty and innovation share the stage with sustainability and circularity.
 And at the centre of it all is something we have come to appreciate all over again in recent years: the importance of interpersonal relationships.”

 “Tales from a Neo Collective Future” sees the artists Botter, Claudia Rafael and Anna Deller-Yee reflecting the spirit of the times.
-Their contributions tackle the opportunities and challenges of technological developments by interpreting strategies of digitalisation.
-During the Salone del Mobile, the House of BMW will, to this end, transform into an open space of possibilities where artists and visitors can venture together into the sphere between perception and poetry, factual and fantastic.
+They tackle opportunities and challenges of technological developments by interpreting strategies of digitalisation and circularity.
+During the Salone del Mobile, the House of BMW will, to this end, transform into an open space of possibilities where artists and visitors venture together into the sphere between perception and poetry, factual and fantastic.
 “Art can inspire us as designers to think really radically about innovation.
 Design is, in a sense, the combination of art and technology,” says Adrian van Hooydonk, Senior Vice President BMW Group Design.
 “The Salone del Mobile provides an exciting platform where we can rediscover this symbiosis again and again.”

 The BMW Group is part of this experience space, a company navigating transition.
 The underlying spirit of this process can be seen very prominently in the BMW i Vision Circular study car.
 The fully electric four-seater embodies the BMW Group’s intention to become the most sustainable manufacturer in the world of individual premium mobility.
 It marks the starting point for a whole new attitude.
 Circular economy was a factor in its design from day one of development.
 The BMW i Vision Circular is not a finished product, it’s a vision.
 And that connects it with the artworks in “Tales from a Neo Collective Future”: Both are blueprints of what could be.

 BMW Group Design, the House of BMW, Mike Meiré and the artists he’s selected have come together behind this philosophy.
-“As a collective of artists, we want to provide a productive place to dream and ultimately to create together,” explains Meiré.
+“As a collective of artists and designers we want to use the possibilities we have today and the challenges facing us as we look ahead to create a place which inspires us, moves us and stimulates us to dream,” explains Mike Meiré.
 The collective includes Lisi Herrebrugh and Rushemy Botter, founders and creative directors of menswear label BOTTER.
 Inspired by their Caribbean roots, BOTTER’s fashion creations reflect social engagement and environmental awareness, combined with art and innovation.
 Berlin-based Claudia Rafael, meanwhile, brings together the human interface and the possibilities of technology in her digital art – and uses filters to question existing ideals of beauty.
-And Anna Deller-Yee splits her life and work between Germany and Italy and describes herself as “the designer that paints too much”.
+Anna Deller-Yee lives and works in both Germany and Italy.
+She describes herself as “the designer that paints too much”.
 She combines visual and narrative elements of fashion and painting.
 In her work, traditional artisan crafts become a toolset to express her perception of our society.